 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

 So you’re traveling to London for the first time!
 I’m so excited for you.
 (And also a little jealous!)
+There are so many first-time experiences in London you’ll want to have.
 London is one of the top destinations many people want to visit in Europe for many reasons.
 It’s easily accessible by several direct flights from the United States and the fact that they speak English makes it more approachable for many.
 However, due to the sheer size of greater London, it’s not realistic to fit “everything” into one trip no matter how long you’re there!
 (I always have a never-ending London to-do list!)

 London is one of my favorite cities ever so I was totally in my element when I visited for the first time in 2016.
 I’ve since visited two other times.